Bladder Clinics

 Bladder Cancer

-Bladder cancer is 10th most common cancer in the UK, and in the UK, over 10,000 people are diagnosed with bladder cancer each year.
+Bladder cancer is 11th most common cancer in the UK, with over 10,000 people diagnosed each year.
+(Cancer Research UK)

 The most common type of bladder cancer is called urothelial bladder cancer.
 It is also called transitional cell carcinoma (TCC).
 It starts in cells called urothelial or transitional cells in the bladder lining.
 Bladder cancer may be non-muscle-invasive, muscle-invasive or advanced.